lxyeternal/MyAcadpage/_pages/about.md

 # 🔥 News
+- *2023.12*: &nbsp;🎉🎉 Our paper "GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis" was accepted to appear in ACM SIGSOFT International Conference on Software Engineering (ICSE), Lisbon, Portugal, 2024.
 - *2023.08*: &nbsp;🎉🎉 Our preprint "When GPT Meets Program Analysis: Towards Intelligent Detection of Smart Contract Logic Vulnerabilities in GPTScan" was published on Arxiv!
 - *2023.08*: &nbsp;🎉🎉 He passed Qualifying Examination (QE) and became a Ph.D. candidate.
 - *2023.07*: &nbsp;🎉🎉 Our paper "Who is the Real Hero?
 Measuring Developer Contribution via Multi-dimensional Data Integration" was accepted by ASE 2023!